Basket stretchers. Increasingly important, increasingly indispensable

 They first appeared in the 19th century during the US Civil War, thanks to the creative inspiration of US Navy Surgeon General Charles Francis Stokes.
 Litters developed over the years to cope with a large variety of problems.
 For example, seeing as most litters can be hoisted on ropes, they are now essential kit on helicopters; in addition, the shell is usually made of plastic, so they can be used at sea, especially when equipped with lateral flotation devices that keep them afloat.
-With regard to the basket stretcher’s hoistability and transportability in the air, note that nowadays there are several models of litter on the market without a plastic shell, but with a ‘skeleton’ frame made of aluminium or steel, which reduces the sail effect caused by high-up turbulence.
+Basket stretchers can be hoisted, and note that nowadays, there are several models of litter on the market without a plastic shell, but with a ‘skeleton’ frame made of aluminium or steel, which reduces the sail effect caused by high-up turbulence.
 We see them increasingly present on sports fields and in the most important sporting events.

 These are very versatile stretchers, suitable for any emergency situation, without which it would be extremely difficult to work in critical conditions.
 Who knows how they will evolve further and what surprises the main manufacturers of litters will reveal.